BillJr99/Ursinus-CS173/_pages/Assignments/Iteration/asmt-minicrypto.md

 This assignment is adapted from Prof. Mongan's assignments in communications and introductory cryptography \[[^1], [^2], [^3]\], and from the CS Unplugged Public Key Encryption lesson module \[[^4]\].

 [^1]: William M. Mongan.
 2012.
 An integrated introduction to network protocols and cryptography to high school students (abstract only).
 In Proceedings of the 43rd ACM technical symposium on Computer Science Education (SIGCSE ’12).
 Association for Computing Machinery, New York, NY, USA, 664.
 DOI:[https://doi.org/10.1145/2157136.2157364](https://doi.org/10.1145/2157136.2157364)
 [^2]: William M. Mongan.
 2011.
 Networking Applications, Protocols, and Cryptography with Java.
-Google CS4HS Workshop at the University of Pennsylvania., Philadelphia, PA.
+Google CS4HS Workshop at the University of Pennsylvania, Philadelphia, PA.
 [^3]: William M. Mongan.
 2012.
 Networking Applications, Protocols, and Cryptography with Java.
-Tapia Workshop at the University of Pennsylvania., Philadelphia, PA.
+Tapia Workshop at the University of Pennsylvania, Philadelphia, PA.
 [^4]: Bell, Witten, and Fellows.
 1998.
 Computer Science Unplugged - Public Key Encryption.
 Available at [https://classic.csunplugged.org/public-key-encryption/](https://classic.csunplugged.org/public-key-encryption/)

 ## An Unplugged Activity